ToniPaso/Meta-Front-End-Developer-Course/README.md

           This code is the result of my individual efforts in completing a Coursera certification course.
-          It showcases my understanding of the course material and highlights my commitment to con          tinuous learning through reputable online platforms.
+          It showcases my understanding of the course material and highlights my commitment to continuous learning through reputable online platforms.

 <b>Course: Introduction to Front-End Development</b>